WVNCC | West Virginia Northern Community College

 **2. An OVERALL GPA OF 2.5 OR HIGHER is required for admission to the program.
 This GPA is a combination of any transfer credit from outside institutions as well as all courses taken at WVNCC.
 It will be evaluated at the end of the spring semester in the year of application.

-3. *A composite score of 17 or above on the ACT or composite score of 910 (V + M) or above on the SAT is required.
+**3. An overall composite score of 17 or above on the ACT or overall composite score of 910 (V + M) or above on the SAT is required.
 For testing information, please go to www.actstudent.org or www.collegeboard.org.

-4. **PLEASE NOTE ~ ALL developmental Math courses MUST be completed with a passing grade by the end of the spring session of the application year in order to determine final eligibility.
+4. PLEASE NOTE ~ ALL developmental courses MUST be completed with a passing grade by the end of the spring session of the application year in order to determine final eligibility.
 Also, WVNCC requires that minimum ACT or SAT scores must be met in the areas of Math, Reading, and Writing.
 If these minimums are NOT met, students will be required to take a Placement Test such as the COMPASS, ASSET, or ACUPLACER to determine their class placement.
 Please see the information regarding "Placement Testing" on the WVNCC website.

 5. THREE reference forms MUST be completed and turned into the Admissions Office. *Forms must be downloaded and printed from here, or they can be obtained from the Program Director.
 Personal reference letters are accepted, but the three required reference forms MUST be completed and submitted, as well.